SebaSalinass/flask-tailwind-manager/README.md

-# Flask-TailwindCSS
+# Flask-Tailwind-Manager

-Flask-TailwindCSS provides a simple interface to use TailwindCSS with your Flask project.
+Flask-Tailwind-Manager provides a simple interface to use TailwindCSS with your Flask project.
 It will let you hide it in a folder called .tailwind so you dont have to see any node_modules or any other javascript.
 Even tho you DO need npm and npx to be available on your machine.

 ```{warning}
 🚧 This package is under heavy development..